Categories

 Technique 1: Persuasive advertising — creating association and connection

-In advertising, association can be with just about anything.
+In advertising, associations can be with just about anything.
 Businesses may choose to associate themselves with a famous person or an influencer, or they may try to be remembered via a catchy jingle or the look and feel of their branding.
 For example, to portray a certain lifestyle, a fashion company may choose to work with a famous model, or a soft drink company may show young people having fun consuming its beverages.

 Technique 2: Persuasive advertising — storytelling

 One of the most powerful persuasive techniques in advertising is storytelling.
-As noted by The Australian Grocery Academy, research from psychologist Jerome Bruner indicates that humans are 22 times more likely to remember something that’s wrapped in a story.
+As noted by The Australian Grocery Academy, research from psychologist Jerome Bruner indicates that humans are 22 times more likely to remember something that’s wrapped in a story

 The goal of advertising is for consumers to feel something.
 However, advertisers need consumers to not just feel something, but also relate to the situation being demonstrated, so they’re more likely to want to buy the product.
 This is where storytelling comes in.